Environmental Health Risk Assessment

 • EOH 2309 Environmental Health Chemistry (3 credits)

-Note: A statistics course is not required, however experience in statistical applications will assist the you in understanding some of the program concepts.
+Note: A statistics course is not required, however experience in statistical applications will assist you in understanding some of the program concepts.

 Admissions